dhakal79/Portfolio-project-MS4/README.md

   [Go to the top](#table-of-contents)

   The project was deployed to GitHub and pushed throughout the devlopment process.
 The project was also deployed to Heroku in the early stages of development to ensure that there weren't any issues later on in the project.
-Auto deploy was selected within Heroku to ensure that each push from GitHub would push and deploy to Heroku.
+Mannual deploy was selected within Heroku and has been deployed the latest versio/update in the project.

-## Method of Deployment
+## 8.1 Method of Deployment
+### 8.1.1 Installing Django and supporting libraries
+- In gitpod terminal, install Django and supporting libraries and create requirement files
+- Create a project "waterchanel" and app "blog"
+- Add installed app in the setting.py and migrate the chnages
+### 8.1.2 Deploying to Heroku app

-- In Heroku create new app
+- Create new Heroku app
 - Added database to app using "Heroku Postgres"
 - Set environment variables in env.py, "DATABASE_URL" and "SECRET_KEY"
 - Copy DATABASE_URL to Settings.py
 - Copy SECRET_KEY to Settings.py
 - Migrate Changes
+### 8.1.3 Get static and media files stored on Cloudinary:

  <a name="acknowledgement"></a>